IMA Policy

 See kexec IMA Impact.

-However, if a measured item changes often, there is no longer any typical log size.
+However, if a measured file changes often, there is no longer any typical log size.
 Each change can cause a new measurement and millions of measurements are possible.

 3. Verifier performance: The verifier uses a TPM quote as an integrity signature over the IMA event log.
 It needs all events to verify the log.